janaSunrise/HypixelIO/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things wit our community, Have a look at [Github discussions](https://github.com/janaSunrise/HypixelIO/discussions) or join our discord server!
+If you have various suggestions, questions or want to discuss things with our community, Have a look at [Github discussions](https://github.com/janaSunrise/HypixelIO/discussions) or join our Discord server!

 [![Discord](https://discordapp.com/api/guilds/835940276869791816/widget.png?style=shield)](https://discord.gg/MKC4qna4Gz)